adityamahajan96/Wipe-Out/README.md

 - Go to the end of the configuration file and add these two lines:
 	- `AddHandler cgi-script .py`
 	- `ScriptInterpreterSource Registry-Strict`

+### Running the application:
+- Clone this repository inside the following path:
+	- `C:/.../xampp/htdocs/`
+- Start XAMPP.
+Run the *Apache Server* by clicking on `Run`.
+Make sure the Apache icon turns Green.
+- Now open a new tab on your Firefox browser and type `localhost/Wipeout/`.
+- Finally, get started with the application.